 Some adults, as they get older, may become less active.
 This can lead to both physical and mental decline.
 Due to this, you should work with them and encourage them to stay more active.
 There are numerous physical activities for older adults, from simple light activity tasks such as moving around the home and making a cup of tea to going on walks around the town.

-Older adults should ensure they know their activity levels and what they can do.
-If older adults are unsure of their capabilities, then speaking to their GP may be best.
+Older adults should know their activity levels and what they can do.
+If older adults are unsure of their capabilities, speaking to their GP may be best.
 A GP can offer a more personalised plan that covers their health and activity levels.

 Adults aged over 65 should aim to be physically active every day in some capacity.
-As mentioned, this could be just for getting up for a walk around the house, but it could even be any light activity.
-If possible, older adults should do activities which improve strength, flexibility, and overall balance at least two times a week.
-Older adults should try to do at least 150 minutes of moderate-intensity each week and reduce time spent sitting down where possible.
+As mentioned, this could be just for getting up for a walk around the house, but it could be any light activity.
+Older adults should do activities that improve strength, flexibility, and overall balance at least twice a week if possible.
+Older adults should try to do at least 150 minutes of moderate intensity each week and reduce time spent sitting down where possible.

 Assist With Their Finances

 As well as their healthcare, it would be best if you tried to assist the elders in your family with their finances.
 Some older adults may have difficulty managing their finances, especially with technological concerns and financial software and apps.
-Technology can be overwhelming for someone who has never had to deal with it.
+Technology can be overwhelming for someone who has never dealt with it.

 You should try to work with them to help them get used to the technology.
 If they can’t do this, you should assist them with budgeting, paying bills, and managing their investments in general.
 Sit with them, review bills and statements, and offer as much relevant advice on their finances as possible.